48Nauts-Operator/fabric-mcp/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
 - npm or yarn
+- **Fabric installed and configured** (see [Fabric installation guide](https://github.com/danielmiessler/fabric))
+  - You'll need to configure Fabric with your LLM API keys (OpenAI, Anthropic, etc.)
-- A Fabric API key
+  - For YouTube operations, you'll need a YouTube API key configured in Fabric

 ### Installation